dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 	It should take 10 minutes to complete

-* Once is finished you will see a directory called `03_extractions` Move to that directory and make a list
+* Once it is finished, you will see a directory called `03_extractions` Move to that directory and make a list

 		cd 03_extractions